 Step 3: Submit your completed application.
 You will be able to monitor your application status and verify that it is complete through this website.
 You may login and make changes to your application (e.g., changing your preferred trip dates, adding/deleting PATls, canceling your application) at any time prior to the designated lottery close date and time.
 All PATLs listed on your application must login to this system and accept their PATL status before the lottery drawing date; PATLs failing to do so will not be included in your lottery application.

-Step 4: Pay lottery application fee.
+Step 4: Pay the launch year lottery application cost.
+There is a launch year lottery application cost to apply in a lottery, paid once per launch year.
 Once submitted, your completed application will appear as "pending" on your profile page.
-The application status will not become "active, awaiting lottery" until your $25 application fee has been received.
-Pending applications will not be considered for the lottery, so please be sure you have completed all the steps to activate your application!
-A completed application is not active until fees are paid.
-Lottery applicants are required to pay a $25 application fee only once per launch year.
-Once an application fee has been paid for a launch year, you can apply in all lotteries for that launch year for no additional fee.
-Pay the $25 lottery application fee through this website.
-IMPORTANT: Lottery application fee and river permit fees are nonrefundable.
+The application status will not become "active, awaiting lottery" until your lottery application payment has been received.
+Pending applications are not included in a lottery, so be sure you have completed all the steps to activate your application!
+Once an application cost has been paid for a launch year, you can apply in all later lotteries for that launch year for no additional fee.
+IMPORTANT: Lottery and river permit payments are nonrefundable.

 Step 5: Lottery occurs.
+If you win a launch date, pay the trip deposit.
 After the lottery, you will be notified of the success/failure of your lottery application by email.
 You may also log onto this site and check your application status.
-If you win a launch date, you must pay a trip deposit fee ($400 for standard size trips, $200 for small size trips).
+If you win a launch date, you must pay a trip deposit.
 Trip deposits are usually due the day after a lottery closes.
+This deposit is applied towards final river permit costs. (detailed cost information can be found on the FAQ page at How much are permit costs?)

 NOTE: THERE MUST BE AT LEAST ONE QUALIFIED BOAT-OPERATOR PRESENT ON THE ENTIRE RIVER TRIP.
 That person must have participated in a previous Grand Canyon river trip as a boat-operator in command of a boat or participated as a boat-operator in command of a boat on a river of similar difficulty to the Colorado River through Grand Canyon.
 Your boat-operator must be guided by a thorough understanding of the technical skill required to navigate the major rapids found in Grand Canyon National Park.
 The selection of boat-operators is the responsibility of the trip leader.
 Rivers of similar difficulty to the Colorado River through Grand Canyon (this list is not all-inclusive): Cataract Canyon, Utah; Lodore Canyon, Colorado; West Water Canyon, Utah; Middle Fork Salmon, Idaho; Rogue River, Oregon; Green River, Utah; Selway River, Idaho; Yampa River, Colorado; Tuolumne River, California; Main Salmon, Idaho.

 Step 7: River permit is issued.
-Once you have submitted a valid noncommercial river permit application, draft trip participant list, and paid all fees, your river permit will be issued.
-After your permit is issued you may add participants to your trip up to 14 days before launch.
-The cost will be $100 per person plus an additional late fee of $100 per person.
-Contact the River Permits Office to make changes to an issued permit.
+After you have submitted a valid noncommercial river permit application, a draft trip participant list, and paid all costs, your river permit will be issued.
+After your permit is issued you may add participants to your trip up to 14 days before launch by contacting the River Permits Office.
+Participants added after a permit has been issued will incur an late charge per participant in addition to the participant permit cost.
+Only the River Permits Office can make changes to an issued permit.

 Step 8: Go rafting!
 Have a safe and pleasant trip down the magnificent Colorado River.
 Remember to bring a copy of your final trip participant list with you to Lees Ferry.